Piraziz

-Piraziz is a town and a district of Giresun Province on the Black Sea coast of Turkey.
+Piraziz is a town in Giresun Province on the Black Sea coast of Turkey.
+It is the seat of Piraziz District.
+Its population is 8,400 (2022).

-Piraziz used to be a part of the neighbouring Bulancak district for much of its history, until it was promoted into being its own district in 1988.
-The urban area is home to 6,886 people, a good half of the district's population (2018: 56.8%).
+Piraziz was part of the neighbouring Bulancak district until 1987, when the Piraziz District was established.

 Etymology

 In the Ottoman Empire period, the town was named Piridede-Abdal.

 Economy

 The local economy depends on growing hazelnuts and fishing in the Black Sea.